 A European adventure

-After working for her for a few years both during and after my undergraduate, I decided I needed to commit to a life in publishing and so I headed to the U.K., to do an M.A. in publishing at University College London.
-This was followed by brief stints in HarperCollins UK’s children’s foreign rights department, Penguin UK’s Puffin marketing department, and across departments at Head of Zeus Books.
-With my new degree and work experiences in hand and after a whirlwind European tour, I returned to Canada and was extremely lucky to find a spot at Westwood Creative Artists.
-I’m now executive assistant to Bruce Westwood and foreign rights associate.
+After working for her for a few years both during and after my undergraduate, I decided I needed two things: an adventure and to commit to a life in publishing.
+So, I headed to the U.K., to do an M.A. in publishing at University College London.
+This was followed by work experience in HarperCollins UK’s children’s foreign rights department, Penguin UK’s Puffin marketing department, and across departments at Head of Zeus Books.
+With my new degree and work experiences in hand and after a whirlwind European tour across 20 different countries, I returned to Canada and was extremely lucky to find a spot at Westwood Creative Artists.